 All these models also differ in the attachments that they come with.
 Depending on the model you can get a precision trimmer, a stubble beard trimmer, a body groomer, and a cleansing brush.

 Over the years, Braun has received criticism for its higher price when compared to its competitors.
 In this newer series, we see a price drop which definitely is a pleasant change.

-5020s has a much-needed newer design which competes pretty well with some of the better-looking Panasonic models.
+5020s has a much-needed newer design that competes pretty well with some of the better-looking Panasonic models.
 Although the construction of the shaver is not quite as robust as previous models, it looks well built and can last you some time.
 The ergonomics have received the major uplift with a roundish body and non-slip textured rubber inserts.

 Shaving performance is defined by its three-cutting-element shaving head which has some subtle changes from previous models.
-These subtle changes manifest in some subtle performance change but overall the performance is what you can expect from Braun Series 5.
+These subtle changes manifest in some subtle performance changes but overall the performance is what you can expect from Braun Series 5.

 The new EasyClean system gives you the ability to clean without removing the shaving head and this would be quite a relief for some people.